KaniBog/KaniBog-s-Portfolio/README.md

 ### ✔️ Several companies nearly shut down entirely

 This dataset reflects global instability in a way headlines never fully capture.

+🧩 9.
+Main Takeaways
+Here’s the entire project condensed:
+🇺🇸 The U.S. drives most global layoffs — not due to weakness, but size 📉 Some industries cut deeper than headlines suggest
+📅 2022–2023 were peak disruption years
+🌊 Layoffs formed a multi-year wave, not an isolated shock 🏚 Several companies nearly shut down entirely (80–98% layoffs) Global layoffs tell a story of:
+Over-scaling
+Economic tightening
+Technology overinvestment
+And rapid reversal when conditions changed

 ---